zygm0nt/llm-paper-notes-mcl/README.md

 # llm-paper-notes
 Notes from the [Latent Space paper club](https://www.latent.space/about#§components).
 Follow along or start your own!

+Original repo is here: https://github.com/eugeneyan/llm-paper-notes <- look for new articles there.

 ---

 1. [x] **[Attention Is All You Need](https://arxiv.org/abs/1706.03762):** Query, Key, and Value are all you need\* (\*Also position embeddings, multiple heads, feed-forward layers, skip-connections, etc.) [notes](notes/attention-is-all-you-need.md)